 They Constantly Accuse You Of Cheating

-Even without provocation or evidence, your partner always seems sure that you're cheating on them.
-While they might be battling their own insecurities, it's unfair of them to continuously question your commitment to the relationship if there is no real reason to do so.
+Dr. McGinn shares that if your partner always seems sure that you're cheating on them, even without provocation or evidence, that’s another red flag.
+While they might be battling their own insecurities or were affected by infidelity in past relationships, it's unfair of them to continuously question your commitment to the relationship without any real reason to do so.

 They Ask You To Prove Your Love For Them

-If your partner is in the habit of asking you to prove your love for them — for example, by cutting your friends out of your life or moving in with them before you're ready — they're more interested in their ability to control you than they are in your actual love for them.
-More than likely, they're just testing your limits while their demands become increasingly frustrating.
+If your partner has a habit of asking you to prove your love for them — by, for example, cutting your friends out of your life or moving in with them before you're ready — Dr. McGinn says that they may be more interested in their ability to control you than they are in your actual dedication and love for them.
+In fact, they may be testing your limits while their demands become increasingly frustrating.

 They "Surprise" You When You Go Out Or Travel Without Them

-A partner who surprises you with a bouquet of flowers at the end of a long day is totally different from a partner who shows up on your family vacation or girls' trip unannounced.
-The reality is that this is just a poorly-disguised excuse to check up on you when you least expect it.
+A partner who surprises you with a bouquet of flowers at the end of a long day is totally different from a SO who shows up to your family vacation or girls' trip unannounced.
+Dr. McGinn shares that if your partner frequently makes unwarranted grand gestures, they may be using romance as a poorly disguised excuse to check up on you when you least expect it.

 They Look Through Your Phone And Your Belongings

-This is a clear violation of your privacy, personal space, and trust.
-Someone who doesn't respect your space is someone who doesn't respect you.
+According to Dr. McGinn, if your partner ever looks through your possessions without your consent, it is a clear violation of your privacy, personal space, and trust.
+Someone who doesn't respect your space is someone who doesn't respect you or your boundaries.

 They Speak In Directives Or Commands

-If every sentence your partner says to you sounds like it ends in an exclamation point, they don't see you as their equal.
-You should also look out for hints of condescension or contempt in their conversations with you, which suggest that they are intentionally trying to belittle you.
+If every sentence your partner says to you sounds like it ends with an exclamation point, they may not see you as their equal, Dr. McGinn says.
+Additionally, look out for hints of condescension or contempt in your conversations with them, which could suggest that they are intentionally trying to belittle you, an extremely toxic behavior.

 They Make You Feel Guilty About Spending Time With Your Friends And Family